ajomuch92/vue-tailwind-elements/README.md

 ### New Features 💥
 * Now compatible with Tailwind v3
-* Adding width prop to date and time picker
+* Adding min width to date and time picker
 * Adding selectable prop to button group

 # Instalation